hstefan/hstefan.github.com/_posts/2014-08-05-Mad-Max-Bikes.md

 ![Mad Max Bikes](/images/MadMaxBikes.png)
 </div>

 This game was developed in 48 hours during a game jam we organized in the city.
 We formed a team with Diogo Rodrigues and [Orlando Fonseca Junior](https://twitter.com/smashrs) in charge of the art and [me](https://twitter.com/hstefan) and [Yuri Schlesner](https://twitter.com/yuriks) programming.
-Our game is based on one of the themes drawn at the event "Mad Max Bicycles".
+Our game is based on one of the themes drawn at the event, "Mad Max Bicycles".

 The initial idea was a local multiplayer joust game with bicycles, where the players would fight using spears and